andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-I picked the random user account cit.sel to user for testing.
-I logged out of Client-1 as Jane.
-Now lets simulate an account lock-out.
+From the list, I picked the account cit.sel to use for testing.
+Using this account, the first thing I wanted to test was an account lock-out.
+I started by logging out of client-1 as Jane and logging back in as cit.sel.
+Once I confirmed that cit.sel could successfully login, I logged back out.
 </p>
 <br />